 Kathy Brew, Roberto Guerra’s long-time collaborator and wife established the Roberto Guerra Documentary Fund in 2015 to honor Roberto Guerra’s life and legacy in the field.
 Originally from Peru, Guerra came to New York as a young, aspiring filmmaker to meet the cinema verité pioneers.
 He was inspired to create a number of films while living in New York and Europe.
 He continued to shoot and produce through the last year of his life.

 Kathy and UnionDocs as a fiscal sponsor have come together to honor the memory of Roberto by supporting and encouraging an emerging filmmaker in the creation of his or her documentary work.
 In the spirit of Roberto Guerra’s intuitive and sensitive eye, the Award aims to recognize a Latin American or US-Latino artist who is developing his or her own vision through innovative documentary art and at the same time responds to the issues of our times.

 Experts in the field of documentary art will choose the recipient from a pool of nominees.
-The award will be presented each year in the spring.
-UnionDocs serves as the non-profit administrator of the fund and will conduct the selection process and panel review.
+UnionDocs serves as the non-profit administrator of the fund and hosts an award event for each year’s recipient.

 The Roberto Guerra Documentary Award Recipients